sr-04/OpenGL-Depth-difference-between-two-consecutive-frames/README.md

 ###  2. Creates a rotating cube to generate depth changes.
 ###  3. Reads depth buffer values each frame.
 ###  4. Compares depth values between two frames and prints significant differences.

+## Will come up with how to run and setup for opengl soon